rykcod/massa/README.md

 ### [HELP] ###
 - Massa client is running over a "screen" named "massa-client"
 - Massa node is running over a "screen" named "massa-node"
-- To get your discord token, refer to https://shufflegazine.com/get-discord-token/

 #### [LOGS PATH] ####
 - Massa-guard actions and events are logs into %MountPoint%/logs/massa-guard/%DATE%-massa_guard.txt